 You want your child to be as comfortable as possible during treatment.
 Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
 We help with pain management, supportive nutrition, relaxation techniques, and more to help your child get through treatment.
 We’re here to improve your child’s and your family’s well-being during treatment and hospitalization.

 Teens and young adults are too old to be treated like children, but adult care might not be quite right for them either.
-Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
+Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
 We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with treatment during high school or college and how treatment affects their social life.